 (Formerly DCl 517) This seminar covers a range of tax policy issues arising from Federal Taxation.
 The specific issues studied will vary but, in general, will focus on progressivity and redistribution.
 Topics likely to be covered include: the use of the income tax as a fiscal policy tool; the concept of income; imputed income; progressive versus flat tax rates; taxation of families; income versus consumption taxation; tax expenditures, exclusions, and deductions; taxation of business and investment income; capital gains and losses; and transfer or wealth taxes.
 A paper will be required.
 The topic will be determined after consultation with the instructor.
 This seminar is open to students who have taken or are enrolled in Basic Income Taxation (A or B).
 Others who are interested may enroll with the permission of the instructor.

-“Basic Liberties, Duress and the Law of Private Relationships,” (forthcoming) 114 Michigan Law Review___ (2016). (reviewing Seana Valentine Shiffrin, Speech Matters: On Lying, Morality and the Law, Princeton University Press, 2014).
+“Property, Duress and Consensual Relationships” (forthcoming) 114 Michigan Law Review___ (2016). (reviewing Seana Valentine Shiffrin, Speech Matters: On Lying, Morality and the Law, Princeton University Press, 2014).

 “Intellectual Property Doctrine and Midlevel Principles,” 101 Calif.
 L. Rev. 1315 (2013); published with response, Robert P. Merges, "Foundations and Principles Redux: A Reply to Professor Blankfein-Tabachnick," 101 Calif.
 L. Rev. 1361 (2013).